lynnlangit/gcp-for-bioinformatics/3_Machine_Learning/3_Use_ML_to_analyze_Data_in_Tables.md

-# Use GCE Virtual Machines for Compute
+# Use ML to automatically analyze data in tables

 **IMPORTANT: THIS ARTICLE IS IN PROGRESS**